More than two million people have an out-of-date driving licence photocard. There's a £1,000 fine if you don't renew it

-The new card should arrive within two weeks (though it's wise to apply earlier just in case), though if you apply online you'll usually get your new card within one week.
+The new card should arrive within three weeks (though it's wise to apply earlier just in case).
+If you apply online, you'll usually get your new card within one week.

-The DVLA's told us it strongly advises people to renew photocards promptly to avoid the risk of being fined, but don't panic if you've overlooked yours – it's told us that while an up to £1,000 fine is possible, the process of renewing late won't itself prompt a fine.
+The DVLA's told us it strongly advises people to renew photocards promptly to avoid the risk of being fined up to £1,000, but don't panic if you've overlooked yours – it says renewing late won't prompt a fine.

 Why does the photocard expire every 10 years?